cisco/mindmeld/source/userguide/auto_annotator.rst

 		...
 	}

-:class:`MultiLingualAnnotator` checks if :attr:`spacy_model` exists in the config, and if it doesn't, it will use the default value of "en_core_web_lg".
+If a :class:`SpacyAnnotator` is created using the command-line with will use the value for :attr:`spacy_model_size` that exists in the config during instantiation.

-Custom parameters for custom annotators can be implemented in a similar fashion.
+A similar approach can be taken for custom Annotators.